 Code Insert 03

-A table was created with the data that will base values the function will use; along with data for a function that shows the information about the death of the animal.
+A table was created with the base values data the function will use; along with data for a function that shows the information about the death of the animal.
 Data is only imported into this table upon an animal being moved to the historical table and is marked dead; other inserts on the historical would be for inapplicable situations (for example: owner and pets have moved).
 To satisfy these requirements I used two pieces of logic:

-A procedure that imports data about the death of the animal and then fills in the appropriate attributes in the tables; then, the procedure creates a historical record for the animal [figure 21].
+A procedure that imports data about the death of the animal and fills in the appropriate attributes in the tables; then, the procedure creates a historical record for the animal [figure 21].

 A trigger that fires once an insert has happened upon the historical table [code insert 4].